 Ergonomic products are designed to be safe and comfortable to be used for longer periods.

-Put the word in front of crochet hooks, and this is a special type of crochet hook designed for those with wrist pain, arthritis, carpal tunnel syndrome, tendonitis, or stress injuries.
+This is a special type of crochet hook designed for those with wrist pain, arthritis, carpal tunnel syndrome, tendonitis, or stress injuries.

 They have quite a different handle to normal models, they’re much larger and a different shape, so keep this in mind if you’re considering one.